India raises interest rates again, warns on stubborn inflation

 Tuesday's cut returns the gap between the repo and MSF rates to the usual 100 basis points.

-(Additional reporting by Swati Bhat, Neha Dasgupta, Himank Sharma and Subhadip Sircar; Editing by Kim Coghill)
+(Additional reporting by Swati Bhat, Neha Dasgupta, and Himank Sharma; Editing by Kim Coghill)